dandysrt/url_shortener/README.md

 # url_shortener
-pythonic URL shortening service submission Dandy Martin
+pythonic URL shortening service  Dandy Martin

 ## Description
 URLSHORTENER is an importable library that generates shortened references to